 This bill mandates that public schools, including school districts, charter schools, and renaissance school projects, which employ a school psychologist and provide in-person psychological services to students in grades K-12, must also offer the option for students to attend counseling sessions remotely.
 The provision allows for virtual or remote counseling unless the school psychologist determines that in-person sessions are more beneficial for the student.
 Importantly, the bill clarifies that students are not required to attend sessions remotely and can still opt for in-person meetings.

-The bill defines a school psychologist as an individual holding a New Jersey standard educational services certificate with a school psychologist endorsement.
-By ensuring access to remote counseling, the legislation aims to support students who may be unable to attend in-person sessions for various reasons, thereby promoting their emotional and academic well-being.
+The legislation aims to ensure that all students, regardless of their circumstances, have access to psychological support services.
+By allowing remote sessions, the bill addresses potential barriers that may prevent students from attending in-person counseling, thereby promoting mental health and well-being within the school environment.
+The definition of a school psychologist is specified as an individual holding a New Jersey standard educational services certificate with a school psychologist endorsement.
 The act is set to take effect immediately and will apply to the first full school year following its enactment.